abnaki/albiruni/README.md

  - law enforcement
  - criminal investigation
  - miltary, defense
- - black boxes, event data recorders
+- black boxes, event data recorders, smartphones
 - political campaigns

 Some of these domains would require minor straightforward implementation.
 Anything is possible, given a source of sample data, or file, and a documented specification/standard, better yet already coded in C#.